miftahzulfikar/unify-ssr-tester/README.md

-Check your component SSR compability
+Check your unify component SSR compability

-## Install local package
+## Install your unify local package

-- in your package dir:
+- in your unify package dir:

 ```
 > yarn build